 Host, encryption type, username, password, and port are among the SMTP ini directives.
 This kind of error reporting is recommended for logging or notifying errors that must be corrected as soon as possible.

 error_log("Write this error down to a file!", 3, "logs/php-errors.log");

-You can also refer error_log() function documentation to know more.
+You can also refer to the error_log() function documentation to know more.